The Layoff Guide

 You must have earned at least $130 in your highest quarter and at least 26 times your weekly benefit amount in your base period.

-• You must be unemployed through no fault of your own
+• You separated from your Hawaii employer through no fault of your own

-• You must be able and available to work
+• You are able and available to accept full-time work in Hawaii

-How to File for Unemployment in Hawaii — Step by Step
+How to File for Unemployment in Hawaii, Step by Step

 1. 1Visit huiclaims.hawaii.gov to file online